NVIDIA-Genomics-Research/AtacWorks/README.md

 ## Runtime

 Training: Approximately 22 minutes per epoch to train on single whole genome.

 Inference: Approximately 1.5 hours for inference and postprocessing on a whole genome.

 Training and inference were performed on a single Tesla V100 GPU.
+Training time can be significantly reduced by using multiple GPUs.

 We are working to improve runtime, particularly for inference.
 Improvements are tracked on our project board: https://github.com/clara-genomics/AtacWorks/projects